PyGEM-Community/PyGEM/README.md

 ## Python Glacier Evolution Model (PyGEM)

-Overview: The Python Glacier Evolution Model (PyGEM) is an open-source glacier evolution model coded in Python that models the transient evolution of glaciers.
+The Python Glacier Evolution Model (PyGEM) is an open-source glacier evolution model coded in Python that models the transient evolution of glaciers.
 Each glacier is modeled independently using a monthly timestep.
 PyGEM has a modular framework that allows different schemes to be used for model calibration or model physics (e.g., climatic mass balance, glacier dynamics).

-Documentation: details concerning the model installation, physics, and more may be found at [pygem.readthedocs.io](https://pygem.readthedocs.io/en/latest/).
+Details concerning the model installation, physics, and more may be found at [pygem.readthedocs.io](https://pygem.readthedocs.io/en/latest/).

-Usage: PyGEM is meant for large-scale glacier evolution modeling.
 PyGEM<1.0.0 are no longer being actively being supported.

 ***